Dolores Albarracín

-Dolores Albarracín is a psychologist, author and professor of psychology and business based in Pennsylvania.
-She is Professor of Communication at the University of Pennsylvania.
-She is known for her work in the fields of behavior, communication and persuasion.
+Dolores Albarracín is a psychologist, author and professor based in Pennsylvania.
+She is a Penn Integrates Knowledge University Professor at the University of Pennsylvania, coappointed in the Department of Psychology in the School of Arts and Sciences and the Annenberg School for Communication.
+She is known for her work in the fields of behavior, communication, and persuasion.
 Her contributions have had implications for the scientific understanding of basic social psychological processes and communication policy, especially in the area of health.

-She was the Dave Thomas Professor of Psychology at the University of Florida and the Martin Fishbein Professor of Communication at the University of Pennsylvania.
-She is the author/editor of two books, Prediction and Change of Health Behavior: Applying the Theory of Reasoned Action Approach and The Handbook of Attitudes.
-She is the lead or co-author of more than 150 published articles and book chapters and has received two Scientist Development Awards from the National Institute of Mental Health.
-As of 2018, she directs the Social Action Lab and the Health & Social Media Group at the Annenberg School for Communication at the University of Pennsylvania.
+She was the Dave Thomas Professor of Psychology at the University of Florida and Professor of Psychology at the University of Illinois.
+She is the author/editor of several books, Action and Inaction in a Social World, Creating Conspiracy Beliefs, Prediction and Change of Health Behavior: Applying the Theory of Reasoned Action Approach, The Handbook of Attitudes.
+She is the lead or co-author of more than 200 published articles and book chapters.
+She directs the Social Action Lab at the University of Pennsylvania.

+For 2024 she was awarded the BBVA Foundation Frontiers of Knowledge Award in the category "Social Sciences".

 Early life and education

-Albarracín was born in La Plata, Buenos Aires, Argentina in a family of politically active academics.
+Albarracín was born in La Plata, Buenos Aires, Argentina, in a family of politically active academics.
 She grew up during the long military dictatorship that oppressed Argentina for close to a decade.
 After attending Liceo Victor Mercante in La Plata, she received a degree in Psychology from Catholic University of La Plata and a degree in Letters from the National University of La Plata.
 Subsequently, she completed her Ph.D. in Clinical Psychology from the University of Belgrano.

 Albarracín was recruited by social psychologist Martin Fishbein to attend the University of Illinois at Urbana Champaign, where she received her Ph.D. under the direction of Robert S. Wyer and Martin Fishbein.